 The special fees and use charges policies and procedure relate to applications for lab/equipment/facility use rates.

 - A use fee is a method of recovering the costs of operating a lab/equipment/facility.

 - The use fee will be based on actual revenue and expenses for the most recent two fiscal years and actual use from the logbooks.

-- A use fee will only be approved if $5,000 of revenue is estimated for new fee requests or is generated for existing use fees in one of the two previous fiscal years.
+- A use fee will only be approved if $1,000 of revenue is estimated for new fee requests or is generated each year.

 - An allowable fiscal year end balance of plus or minus 5 percent of revenue is permitted.

 - All users must be charged the same fee.
 Departments may choose to subsidize use.

 - Certain costs associated with the lab/equipment/facility may not be allowable in the rate calculation.